-Students are awarded a Master of School Psychology degree upon completion of 30 hours (end of year 1).
+Students are awarded a Master of School Psychology degree upon completion of 30 hours (end of summer, year 1).
+The student must complete year 1 with no outstanding work or Growth Plans in order to be admitted to the Specialist Program.
 The Specialist in School Psychology is awarded upon completion of the entire program.
 This includes attaining a passing score (>147) on the Praxis II examination in School Psychology.